Hendre1995/OV_React_Graphl_assement/README.md

-# Open Vantage React and Graphql assement
+# Open Vantage React and Graphql assessment

 #### Goal
 This assessment is to provide a candidate with the opportunity to show their skill in building with  React and a Graphql API.